tcrawford-figure/semver-settings-plugin/README.md

-# Semver Plugin for Gradle Settings
+# Git Aware Versioning Gradle Plugin

-This Semantic Versioning Gradle settings plugin provides a simple approach to adding semantic versioning to your gradle project using git history regardless of git strategies.
+This Git Aware Versioning Gradle plugin provides a simple approach to adding semantic versioning to your gradle project using git history regardless of git strategies.